Zkjoker/ICCV-PnPRansac_mutiprocessing/README.md

 4. The transform matrices in 1.txt and 2.txt are Twc, which means:Pw=Twc·Pc, Pw is the world coordinate and Pc is the camera coordinate. <br><br>

 ### ReDefineError.py<br>
-In this file there are three functions.They compute the reprojection error,angel error,and the difference of two transform matrix.
-Angel_error never be used in other files. <br><br>
+In this file there are three functions.They compute the reprojection error,angel error,and the difference between two transform matrix.
+Angel error never be used in all files.
+Of course you can try to use it to replace the reprojection error. <br><br>

 ## License
 For commercial use，please leave a message to let me know.